-Article 1 of the Immigration Control Act stipulates that "the purpose of the Immigration Control and Refugee Recognition Act is to provide for equitable control over the entry into and departure from Japan of all persons and residence of all foreign nationals residing in Japan and to consolidate the procedures for recognition of refugee status".
+Article 1 of the Immigration Control Act stipulates that "the purpose of the Immigration Control and Refugee Recognition Act is to provide for equitable control over the entry into, departure from Japan of all persons and residence of all foreign nationals residing in Japan and to consolidate the procedures for recognition of refugee status".

-The meaning of "equitable control over the entry into and departure from Japan and residence of all foreign nationals residing in Japan" is to achieve a reasonable balance between the smooth acceptance of foreign nationals and the removal of unwelcome foreign nationals.
-In order to achieve this purpose, on the one hand the Immigration Control Act provides for a status of residence system to enable the smooth acceptance of foreign nationals who have, for instance, advanced skills.
-On the other hand, the Immigration Control Act provides for deportation procedures so as to strictly deal with foreign nationals who have committed crimes in Japan.

-Among the purposes of the Act mentioned above, "equitable control over the residence of all foreign nationals residing in Japan" was newly added under the Act to Amend the Immigration Control Act and Related Laws to express clearly that the purpose of the Immigration Control Act is to provide for equitable control over not only the entry into and departure from Japan but also the residence of all foreign nationals residing in Japan because the importance of equitable control over the residence of the foreign nationals has been increasing due to the increase in the number of foreign residents and the establishment of the statuses of residence of "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)".
-The refugee recognition system was added to the responsibilities of the immigration control and residency management administration when Japan signed the Convention Relating to the Status of Refugees in 1981.
+The purpose of "equitable control over entry into and departure from Japan" is to achieve a reasonable balance between the smooth acceptance of foreign nationals and the removal of unwelcome foreign nationals.
+In order to achieve this purpose, on the one hand the Immigration Control Act provides for a status of residence system to enable the smooth acceptance of foreign nationals who have, for instance, advanced skills; and on the other hand, provides for deportation procedures so as to strictly deal with foreign nationals who have committed crimes in Japan.
+Among the purposes of the Act mentioned above, "equitable control over the residence of all foreign nationals residing in Japan" was newly added under the Act to Amend the Immigration Control Act and Related Laws because of the increasing importance of equitable control over the residence of the foreign nationals due to the increase in the number of foreign residents and in line with the establishment of the statuses of residence of "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)" and of clearly expressing equitable control over not only the entry into and departure from Japan but the residence of foreign nationals in Japan.
+The procedures for recognition of refugee status were added to the responsibilities of the immigration control and residency management administration when Japan signed the Convention Relating to the Status of Refugees in 1981.

-Other major laws and regulations relating to the Immigration Control Act include, for example, the Special Act on Immigration Control stipulating the special rules under the Immigration Control Act for special permanent residents; the Enforcement Order of the Immigration Control Act and the Enforcement Order of the Special Act on Immigration Control stipulating the statutory administrative affairs entrusted to the local governments; the Regulation for Enforcement of the Immigration Control Act and the Regulation for Enforcement of the Special Act on Immigration Control specifically defining the procedures for implementation of the Immigration Control Act and the Special Act on Immigration Control; the Ministerial Ordinance on Criteria stipulated taking possible effects on Japanese industry and people's lives and other circumstances into consideration.
+Other major laws and regulations relating to the Immigration Control Act include, for example, the Special Act on Immigration Control stipulating the special rules under the Immigration Control Act for special permanent residents; the Order for Enforcement of the Immigration Control Act and the Order for Enforcement of the Special Act on Immigration Control stipulating the statutory administrative affairs entrusted to the local governments; the Ordinance for Enforcement of the Immigration Control Act and the Ordinance for Enforcement of the Special Act on Immigration Control specifically defining the procedures for implementation of the Immigration Control Act and the Special Act on Immigration Control; the Ordinance on Criteria stipulated taking possible effects on Japanese industry and people's lives and other circumstances into consideration.